Internal Martial Arts

 of 8 changes starting in one direction.
 I tried to set the camera so that I could fill the frame.
 So, I tried to stay within frame when I'd change direction.
 I numbered them in the order I learned them.
 However,

-the first set of breathing exercises goes with the second set of palm changes above (March 17 sets); and the second set of breathing exercises goes with the first set of palm changes above.
+the first set of breathing exercises goes with the second set of palm changes below ( the March 17 sets); and the second set of breathing exercises goes with the first set of palm changes above.

 -----pakua breathing third set------